brlywk/dotfiles/README.md

 **Note:**
 This is not a complete and exhaustive setup guide.
-More a list of reminders for myself that are hopefully also a little bit useful for anyone stumbling onto this repostiory!
+More a list of reminders for myself that are hopefully also a little bit useful for anyone stumbling onto this repository!

 # macOS Setup